 Other highlights of 22/23 include appearances with the Royal Stockholm Philharmonic, Pergolesi Stabat Mater at the Royal Chapel in Versailles, Sir George Benjamin’s acclaimed concert piece Dream of the Song in Cologne, and the premiere of a new work by Benjamin at Festival d’Aix-en-Provence.
 Originally from Hamilton, Cameron is an alumnus of the University of Toronto and Amsterdam Conservatory.

-James Reese sings with “intensity and sensitivity…[with] spirituality and eloquence.”
-(Chestnut Hill Local) He is a frequently sought tenor soloist with leading orchestras and ensembles throughout North America.
-James maintains close relationships with Philharmonia Baroque Orchestra, the American Bach Soloists, The Sebastians, TENET Vocal Artists, the Washington Bach Consort and the Gamut Bach Ensemble, and recently made his debut with Boston Early Music.
+A “shining tenor” (New York Classical Review), James Reese is a frequently sought tenor soloist with leading orchestras and ensembles throughout North America.
+James maintains close relationships with Philharmonia Baroque Orchestra, the American Bach Soloists, The Sebastians, TENET Vocal Artists, the Washington Bach Consort and the Boston Early Music Festival.
+In the 2023-24 season, he will make his debut with the Portland Baroque Orchestra, Bach Collegium San Diego, and Symphony Nova Scotia.

 An active recitalist, James presents song recitals with his friend and collaborator, pianist Daniel Overly.
 Together they debuted at the Philadelphia Chamber Music Society in 2022.
-He is a 2023 GRAMMY nominee as a soloist on The Crossing’s release Born, with music of Edie Hill and Michael Gilbertson.
+He won a GRAMMY Award in 2023 as a soloist on The Crossing’s release Born, with music of Edie Hill and Michael Gilbertson.
 He appears as a soloist on several discs released on the Hyperion Label, including singing the Evangelist in Heinrich Schütz’s Christmas Oratorio, released in 2019.

-A graduate of Northwestern and Yale Universities, James Reese is currently based in Philadelphia.
+A graduate of Northwestern and Yale Universities, he is currently based in Philadelphia.

 Filipino-American bass-baritone Enrico Lagasca appears as both a solo and ensemble singer in a wide range of ensembles, including New York’s mission-specific TENET Vocal Artists, and with major orchestras under conductors such as Riccardo Muti, Zubin Mehta, Pablo Heras-Casado, Nicholas McGegan, Jane Glover and John Butt.